yuravorobei/yearn-finance-on-akash-guide/README.md

   ```

 ### 2.4 Funding your account
-In this guide I use edgenet Akash network.
+In this guide I use the edgenet Akash network.
 Non-mainnet networks will often times have a "faucet" running - a server that will send tokens to your account.
 You can see the faucet url by running:
   ```bash
   $ curl "$AKASH_NET/faucet-url.txt"